saeedrezaghazanfari/my_css_layouts/README.md

 # My Css Layouts
 This Repository is for my Templates.
-These Templates are my Daily Practices!
+These Templates are my Daily Practices! <br>
+You Can see all Layouts in this [Link](https://62fa0cd3f5c5fc221fc314f8--loquacious-klepon-59b03e.netlify.app/).

 <br>